NoahMLoomis/NoahMLoomis/README.md

 - 👋 Hi, I’m @NoahMLoomis
 - 👀 I’m interested in ...
-React, TS, Python, Django
+React, Python, Django and React-Native
 - 🌱 I’m currently learning ...
 Nextjs, Django
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... noah.loomis@me.com